Ryanair: why cheap doesn’t need to be nasty

 Leopard changes its spots: budget airline turns around its image – but should it have been needed?

 WHEN it comes to capturing the imagination of the public, airline magnates certainly have the knack.

 At one end of the spectrum we have Sir Richard Branson – an almost legendary figure who could easily be described as the pin-up for any back bedroom entrepreneur, but who is a man with a compelling back-story of hard graft, a canny business mind and a respected public persona.

 Then we have Sir Stelios Haji-Ioannou.
 The charismatic founder of EasyJet first entered the public imagination with hit ITV show ‘Airline’ in 1999.

-Stelios and Easyjet have since gone on to establish a by and large cheeky yet favourable public persona, expanding the big orange firm into gyms, hotels, buses and car rental – in part down to a strong brand association.
+Stelios and Easyjet have since gone on to establish a by and large cheeky yet favourable public persona, expanding the big orange firm into gyms, hotels, buses and car rental reaching as far as in Ibiza – in part down to a strong brand association.

 Stelios, a Brit of Greek origin has kept this image up years after the hit tv show and was even reported recently handing out free meals to struggling families in Athens.

 Last but by no means least we have Michael O’Leary.
 The notorious boss of budget Irish carrier Ryanair gained a steadfast reputation for his brazen public persona and as a man with the bloody minded belief that any publicity is good publicity and even hugely negative reports could lead to increased sales.

 O’Leary built his reputation on abrasive quotes, often while abusing the people most of us would call ‘the customer’.
 Consider this gem on his airline’s notorious non-refund policy: “You’re not getting a refund so **** off.
 We don’t want to hear your sob stories.
 What part of ‘no refund’ don’t you understand?”